 - Clearly demonstrate your motivations with particular reference to academic, professional or personal development

 The University of Westminster takes the safety of our students very seriously.
 This employability programme will be supported in-country by a minimum of two Westminster staff members and all students must take Westminster’s travel insurance.

-All students selected to participate in the programme will be required to attend the pre-departure briefing sessions which will take place in late June/early July and late August/early September
+All students selected to participate in the programme will be required to attend the pre-departure briefing sessions which will take place in February and late March/early April.

 You can email [email protected] with any queries.

 For further advice on security and visiting Hong Kong, please see the Foreign Travel Advice – Hong Kong on the government’s website.